hyperledger-solang/solang/docs/language.rst

 ___________________

 Sometimes execution gets reverted due to a ``revert()`` or ``require()``.
-These types of problems usually cause the entire chain of execution to be aborted.
+These types of problems usually cause the entire transaction to be aborted.
 However, it is possible to catch some of these problems and continue execution.

 This is only possible for contract instantiation through new, and external function calls.